aws-samples/aws-cicd-patch-management-terraform/README.md

 ## Software Patch Using AWS Management Tools CI/CD and Terraform

-The sample code here supports the Software Patch Management Using AWS serverless CI/CD and Terraform blog post.
+The sample code here supports the Software patching with AWS Systems Manager [blog post](https://aws.amazon.com/blogs/mt/software-patching-with-aws-systems-manager/).
 See the post for instructions and a detailed walkthrough.

 ### Prerequisites